rakivo/create/README.md

 $ ./create test rs .
 ```

-### After this manipulations you'll have a little test.c file in your current directory, containing code to print "hello, world" to your shell
+### After this manipulations you'll have a little test.c file in your <dir_name> directory, containing code to print "hello, world" to your shell
 #### The goal of this project is to create a lightweight tool for generating projects that is fast and convenient to use, avoiding the slowness found in many modern tools.